zulip/zulip/templates/zerver/api/configuring-python-bindings.md

    [environment variables](https://en.wikipedia.org/wiki/Environment_variable)
    set up in your host machine.

-A `.zuliprc` file is a plain text document that has the same format as Microsft Windows INI files.
-It looks like this:
+A `.zuliprc` file is a plain text document that looks like this:

 ```
 [api]